 - You probably won’t believe this, but Brewers fans are tops on the list!
 But seriously, I wrote this book because most of the Brewers books out there are collections of short stories, and none cover Selig’s five year battle to bring baseball back to Milwaukee.

 - General baseball fans wanting to know more about Selig’s early years and the Brewers franchise

 - Wisconsin history buffs since the team is now almost 50 years old and certainly has a place in our state’s history.

-My thought is even if you don’t fall into one of the three bullet points about, you probably know someone that does.
+My thought is even if you don’t fall into one of the three bullet points above, you probably know someone that does.

 I’d like to take this opportunity to again thank those of you following me.
-I will continue to provide updates right here through the remainder of the publishing process.
+I will continue to provide updates on the blog during the remainder of the publishing process.